 Director of Security & Violent Extremism

 Prior to joining CGP, Dr. Huda was a Senior Policy Advisor to the U.S. Department of State Secretary’s Office of Religion and Global Affairs (S/RGA) where he focused on a variety of religious issues and their intersection with US foreign policy.
-He specializes in political Islam, civil society organizations, education policies and security issues within the Muslim world.
-He served as a secondee for the Department of State's Bureau of Counterterrorism as the first Director of the Department of Dialogue and Collaboration to Hedayah: The International Center of Excellence for Countering Violent Extremism (CVE) based in Abu Dhabi, United Arab Emirates.
+He specializes in political religion civil society organizations, education policies and security issues within the Muslim world.
+He served as a secondee for the U.S. Department of State's Bureau of Counterterrorism as the first Director of the Department of Dialogue and Collaboration to Hedayah: The International Center of Excellence for Countering Violent Extremism (CVE) based in Abu Dhabi, United Arab Emirates.

 Media BioQamar-ul Huda is a Senior Fellow at the Center for Global Policy.